 201 Clay Street, SW, Blacksburg

 The main greenway throughout the Town of Blacksburg is the Huckleberry Trail.
 This is a paved trail for recreational activities including running and biking.
-The trail runs for six miles with benches located along the way.
+The trail connects Blacksburg and Christiansburg.
+This six-mile path has various benches located along the way.

 The Appalachian Trail is one of the longest continuously marked footpaths in the world, running from Georgia to Maine and measuring roughly 2,180 miles in length.
 The Trail goes through nearby Giles County, which is adjacent to Montgomery County.

 This is a highly scenic 4-mile round-trip trail.
 The trail is highlighted by a 66-foot waterfall within Jefferson National Forest.
 Hike is low to moderate in difficulty.
 The picnicking area is at the beginning of the trail and includes restrooms.
 Trout fishing is common in Little Stony Creek alongside the trail.

 A "Rails to Trails" project, the New River Trail State Park meanders through southwestern Virginia and parallels the scenic and historic New River for 39 miles.
 Hiking, biking, horseback riding and boating are just some of the possibilities.

 Bedford County, VA

 This 20,000-acre man-made lake has 500 miles of shoreline.
 Additionally, Smith Mountain Lake State Park offers more than 1,500 acres with hiking trails, picnic areas and ranger programs, such as guided night hikes and canoe trips.